talking-to-machines/talking-to-machines/talkingtomachines/interface/README.md

 * **Row 2:** The actual wording used when asking the profile-related question. *Must be non‑blank and human-readable.*
 * **Row 3 … n:** The subjects' profile data, where each row represent the profile of a unique subject and each column refers to the response provided by the subject for each profile-related question.
 * There must be a column named 'ID' representing a unique identifier for each subject that will be participanting in the experiment.
 This must be satisfied even if you do not intend to provide any profile information for your subjects.
-* If `build_profile_qna` is set to `True`, the subject’s profile is formatted as a Q&A snippet, where each profile-related question is prefixed with “Interviewer:” and the subject's response with “Me:”.
-This snippet is inserted into the LLM-powered subject’s system message to give the LLM context about the subject's profile.
-* If `build_profile_backstories` is set to `True`, a first-person narrated backstory will be generated based on the subject's responses and inserted into the LLM-powered subject’s system message to give the LLM context about the subject's profile.
+* Depending on whether `build_profile_qna` and `build_profile_backstories` in the `settings` worksheet is set to `True` or `False`, the subject's responses will be formatted accordingly and passed into the system message to provide the LLM context about the subject’s profile.
-* If both `build_profile_qna` and `build_profile_backstories` is set to `False`, the LLM will not be provided any profile-related information about the subject.

 ---